 This pound cake stores very well in the fridge for up to 5 days, in an airtight box.
 You can also freeze slices of pound cake wrapped individually.
 When you feel like cake, defrost one piece of pound cake on a plate at room temperature.

-If you love pound cake, I also recommend you to try:
+If you love keto pound cakes, I also recommend trying:

 Have you made this keto pound cake recipe yet?
 Share a picture with me on Instagram!
 I love to see your creation and connect with you.